Kaldei/KCN/content/killchain/5_Privesc_Windows_Domain.md

 ---
-title: 3 - Active Directory Exploitation
+title: 5 – Privesc Windows Domain
-summary: Gaining Access step – a note for attacking Windows.
+summary: Privilege Escalation step – a note for elevating privileges on a Windows Domain.
-description: Gaining Access step – a note for attacking Windows.
+description: Privilege Escalation step – a note for elevating privileges on a Windows Domain.
 ---

 # Resources